shoumodip/void-manager/README.md

 Isn't that neat!

 ### Auto login in `tty1`
-This is an optional highly opinionated setting.
+This is an optional and highly opinionated setting.
 I don't like to put in the password every single time I start my computer.
 And there's no security risk with disabling it *for me*.
 My friends are windows users, (Yes **users**, not *normies* or *plebs*.
 Stop it with the damn evangelism, linux users!
 Ugh) so there is literally no risk there.
 The window manager I use (DWM) will prevent them from getting access to my stuff (memes and vim plugins lol).
 Therefore I have literally no use for the authentication at the `tty1`.
 Therefore I put this in as an *option*.

 ```sh
 # In case it isn't obvious, replace USERNAME with an actual user name